 This is the master list.
 Every confirmed artist, organized by city, with the top global names broken out at the top.
-FIFA announced the official lineup on May 8, 2026, with additional performers expected to be added in the weeks before kickoff.
-We update this page the moment FIFA confirms new names.
+FIFA announced the core lineup on May 8, 2026, added Shakira and Burna Boy to the Mexico City show on June 4, 2026, and confirmed the Madonna, Shakira and BTS halftime show for the final on May 14, 2026.

 Top Artists at the World Cup 2026 Opening Ceremony